 - As you continue doing reps, focus on squeezing the butt throughout the exercise.
 This will allow you to develop body-mind connections and establish neurological pathways.

-- The neurological pathway is basically creating new pattern adaptation where you building a new habit of keeping the glutes active.
+- The neurological pathway is basically creating a new pattern adaptation where you build a new habit of keeping the glutes active.

 - The more often you do it, the body will get to the point it will fire up glutes permanently.

 Glute activation is important because it helps to use the muscle more efficiently during the peloton rides, correct dysfunctional moves, improve hip stability and reduce muscle compensation.

 It also helps to build more functional and better-looking glutes.

 How to activate glutes before peloton using bands

 Here you can see an example of the glute activation exercise from Bret Contreras, Ph.D., also known as the Glute Guy and the inventor of the barbell hip thrust exercise.

 The goal here is not to create a huge muscle contraction, but to continue squeezing the butt while doing the movement until you can feel the muscle working.